shuhei-kuroiwa/cml_study_log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+3/27: today i kept reading Chen(205) and tried to understand DML model mathematically. aside from this, i checked my econometrics homework and checked econometrics's basic theory.

 3/26: today i just kept writing my paper and tried to understand how IMR worked in my model.
 3/25: today i returned back to my paper, Heckman-DML. as expected, i almost forgot my identification strategy, but i will gradually get back my knowledge. and actually im fulfilled to study what i wanna do.
 3/24: today i finally took an R test in the class. but lots of questions were too hard and really maniac,  thus i don't know how many points i could take. and just reviewd R and econometrics, probably in one or 2 days, i will be able to go back to the field what i want to study.